NwangwuOsitadinma/gateman/README.md

 });
 ```

-### Allowing members of a role to perform a claim/ability
+### Allowing members of a role to perform a claim/claim
-Adding abilities to roles is made extremely easy.
-You do not have to create an ability in advance.
-Simply pass the name of the ability, and Gateman will create it if it doesn't exist.
+Adding claims to roles is made extremely easy.
+You do not have to create a claim in advance.
+Simply pass the name of the claim, and Gateman will create it if it doesn't exist.

 ```
-gateman.allow('role').to('ability'); //for an existing role
+gateman.allow('role').to('claim'); //for an existing role
 ```
 You can also assign a claim to a role immediately after creating it